jrdalino/microservice-architecture-devsecops/README.md

 # ************************************************************

-## Module 12: Implement Readiness Probe Health Checks
+## Step 12: Implement Readiness Probe Health Checks
 - The API being a crucial part of the application it needs to be highly available

 ### Step 12.1: Configure the Probe